Ford Focus Estate review - Interior, design and technology

 The most practical Focus is a technological tour de force, wrapped in swoopy styling

-While the previous generation Focus lacked a bit of pizazz on the style front, Ford’s designers upped their game with the new one to make it more individual and eye-catching.
-The effect is not overly-dramatic or extrovert, and the overall effect is relatively conservative.
-However, especially at the front where a handsome new grille and sculpted bonnet have been styled, the changes mean the Focus has a strong presence on the road.
+While the previous generation Focus lacked a bit of pizazz on the style front, Ford’s designers upped their game with the fourth-generation car to make it more individual and eye-catching.
+The midlife facelift of 2021 brought LED headlights to all models in the range while the front grille and bumper area are altered according to trim level, giving the different variants a more distinctive look.

 Inside, the Focus Estate shares the hatchback’s clean and uncluttered dash, as well as a ‘floating’ tablet style touchscreen of either 8” or 13.2” depending on the trim level.
-The quality of the interior fit and finish is now as good as you’ll find anywhere, with soft-touch materials and with attractive metallic finishes making the cabin a welcoming environment.
+The quality of the interior fit and finish is good for the family hatchback class, with soft-touch materials and with attractive metallic finishes making the cabin a welcoming environment.
 There are harder plastics to be found lower down on the doors and the centre console.